Cold Plunge Care Guide

 • Mix chemical types — never add peroxide, "biguanide," or a different sanitizer on top of our chlorine.
 They fight each other and ruin the water.

-• Add "hardness" or "calcium" products — San Diego water is already hard
+• Add "hardness" or "calcium" products — most tap water is already hard enough

 • Use household cleaners, solvents, or scrub pads on the shell